 This article focuses on the Territories of France.
 It is part of a 4-part series explaining current day situation of the remnants of the colonial empires of the early 20th Century, almost all of which are small islands scattered around the world.
-Other parts of the series will examine the status of Dutch, British and United States territories.
+Other parts of the series will examine the status of Dutch territories, British territories and United States territories.

 Since 1929, the size of the French empire has shrunk dramatically.
 Like other European colonial powers, their empire never disappeared entirely.
 Today you can find the vestiges of the French Empire in islands around the world.

 There is a distinct difference between the non-European parts of France and the territories of other countries such as the United States and the United Kingdom.
 Technically speaking, all of the overseas parts of France are considered to be an integral part of France.
 All people who live in overseas France can vote in French elections and have representation in the French parliament.
 This is very different than the territories of the US or UK which are not considered to be an integral part of the country.